GeoffAWaddington/CSI30Wiki/Feedback-Processors.md

 WidgetEnd
 ```

 **Important Note:** The X-Touch firmware only supports 8 track colors.
-For best results use track colors in Reaper that closely correspond to the below colors...
+These are not full RGB screens.
+CSI will translate the colors in Reaper to the nearest approximation of the colors supported on the X-Touch, which are...
 ```
 Black
 White